Best Portable EV Chargers in 2026

 The included carrying case makes it genuinely practical for travel.
 Toss it in your trunk for campgrounds, Airbnbs, or visiting family — anywhere with a NEMA 14-50 outlet becomes your personal charging station.
 Adjustable amperage via built-in controls lets you dial down to 16A or 24A if you encounter a lower-capacity outlet.
 Lectron is an established name in EV accessories with solid warranty support, which gives it an edge over lesser-known portable brands.
 The main trade-off is speed: at 32A, it charges about 30% slower than a 48A wall unit.
 But for most daily commutes of 30–50 miles, you recover full range in 2–3 hours.
 Use our charging time calculator to check exact times for your vehicle.

-We have seen the Lectron hold up well over months of regular use in our testing, with no noticeable degradation in charging performance or cable flexibility.
+Owner reports consistently show the Lectron holds up well over months of regular use, with no noticeable degradation in charging performance or cable flexibility.
 The LED indicator is clear and visible even in bright sunlight, and the plug connection feels solid without excessive wiggle.
 If you only buy one portable charger, this is the one.

 Pros